 Booster Pak’s mission is to help at-risk students in the West Des Moines Community Schools reach their fullest potential by reducing childhood hunger and promoting health and wellness.
 Without the food Booster Pak provides, many of these children would go hungry.

-What are the effects of hunger in West Des Moines?
+What are the effects of hunger?

 - Hungry children suffer from four times as many health problems.